How to Sign Up for GED Test: Quick and Easy Steps

 Developing a Study Plan

-A good study plan is key to GED success.
+A solid study plan is essential for GED success.

-Start by taking a practice test to see where you need work.
+Start by taking a practice test to pinpoint where you need a little extra help.

 Registering and Taking the GED Test

-Signing up for the GED test is a straightforward process.
+Signing up for the GED test is pretty straightforward.

 Choosing a Test Center or Online Proctor

-They can do all four at once or spread them out.
+Take them all at once or spread them out—whatever works for you.

 • Math